Hunter-Farrar/Capstone_Hunter/README.md

 - Find the consumption rates of renewable energies
 - Discover which month had the most consumption for each form of renewable energies
-- Find which states had the most energy production and consumption in 2022
+- Find the top 5 states that produced the most percentage of the U.S. total of energy in 2022
+- Find the top 5 states with the most amount of energy consumed

 # Source